uavaustin/hawk-eye/docs/source/index.rst

    :caption: Contents:

-An Application to detect Ground-Based targets.
+An Application to detect ground-based targets.

 Structure
 ~~~~~~~~~~~~~~~~~~~~~~